iter8-tools/docs/docs/tutorials/integrations/kserve/canary.md

 The remaining requests go to the primary, or initial, version of the model.
 The user declaratively describes the desired application state at any given moment.
 An Iter8 `release` chart assists users who describe the application state at any given moment.
-The chart provides the configuration needed for Iter8 to automatically deploy application versions and configure the routing to implement the blue-green rollout strategy.
+The chart provides the configuration needed for Iter8 to automatically deploy application versions and configure the routing to implement the canary rollout strategy.

 ![Canary rollout](../../images/canary.png)